abitravers1989/countMyWords/README.md

 MVP ++

 - User can input the file they want the word count from.

 I would input this using the node readline module.
 This would prompt the user for a file name.
 Then this file name would be passed to the fs.readFile functionality which would read it then pass the contents on to the run application functionality.

 For simplicity I would still keep this in the index.js file.
+But if it was more complex consider abstracting it to a separate module.

 MVP +++

 - Add a user interface in the browser.
-This would render a html page which contained a form for the user to select a file.
-Then the word count results for this page would be displayed.
-This would make viewing larger files much easier.
+This would render a html page which contained a form for the user to select a file, then the word count results would be displayed.
+This would make viewing larger files much easier and the results could further be displayed in more user-friendly ways.

 ## The information story